CocoonIO/cocoon-plugins-c2/README.md

 Cocoon plugins for Construct 2
 ===============================

 These plugins for Construct 2 are adapted from the [Atomic Plugins](http://atomic-plugins.com/) for Cordova.
 They can be used in Construct 2, **but they can't be tested** on it.
-They require an **exportation for cordova** and aditional [plugin installations](#adding-the-plugins-to-a-project-after-exportation).
+They require an **exportation for cordova** and additional [plugin installations](#adding-the-plugins-to-a-project-after-exportation).

 ## Content